 Still, foster care and adoptive children also benefit tremendously from participating in support groups.

-They may be composed of kids, teens, and adults and concentrate mainly on individuals who came from foster care homes.
+They may be composed of kids, teens, and adults of all ages and concentrate mainly on individuals who came from foster care homes.

-International adoptees can actually participate in support groups that permit them to connect with people who come from similar circumstances.
+International adoptees, like African American, can actually participate in support groups that permit them to connect with people who come from similar circumstances.

 These counseling groups can definitely help individuals feel safer and successfully get through their past experiences.